SEI-R-2-22/u2_hw_react_calculator/README.md

 ## Overview

-Now, it's time for you to check back on everything!
-You will be building a calculator with React, and only minimal instructions have been provided for you to really think about what's happening.
+In this deliverable, you'll be building a calculator with React, and only minimal instructions have been provided for you to really think about what's happening.

 At first, your calculator will just add 2 numbers together when they are typed in.
 For the bonus, you might decide to get more creative.

 ## Getting Started

 - `Fork` and `clone` this repository and `cd` into the new directory
-- Like usual, use `npx create-react-app hooks-calculator` to make a new project.
+- Use `npx create-react-app hooks-calculator` to make a new project.
 - `cd` into your new React app
 - Create a `components` folder within the `src` directory to store any components we'll create in this deliverable
 - `npm start` to start up your new React app